top of page

 With regard to storage duration, the following types of cookies are distinguished:

-Permanent cookies: Permanent cookies remain stored even after the device is closed.
-This allows, for example, the log-in status to be stored and preferred content to be displayed directly when the user visits a website again.
+• Permanent cookies: Permanent cookies remain stored even after the device is closed.
+This allows, for example, the login status to be saved and preferred content to be displayed directly when the user visits a website again.
 The user data collected with the help of cookies can also be used to measure reach.
-Unless we provide users with explicit information about the type and storage duration of cookies (e.g., when obtaining consent), they should assume that these are permanent and that the storage period can be up to two years.
+Unless we expressly inform users about the type and storage period of cookies (e.g., when obtaining consent), they should assume that they are permanent and that the storage period can be up to two years.

 General information on revocation and objection (opt-out):

-Users can revoke their consent at any time and also object to the processing in accordance with the legal requirements, including through the privacy settings of their browser.
+Users can revoke their consent at any time and also object to processing in accordance with the statutory provisions, including via the privacy settings of their browser.

 Data subjects: Users (e.g., website visitors, users of online services).